 Reviews You Can Rely On

-We tested women's fleece jackets from Patagonia, Rab, Arc'teryx, Outdoor Research, The North Face, Columbia, and more to find the very best
+We meticulously researched and tested 15 women's fleece jackets from top brands such as Patagonia, REI, Arc'teryx, Columbia, and more in order to determine the very best jacket for various types of outdoor activity.

 gearlab tested logo